Giancarlo Stanton Player Props: Yankees vs. White Sox

-On Tuesday, Giancarlo Stanton (.308 batting average in his past 10 games, with four doubles, three home runs, a walk and eight RBI) and the New York Yankees play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+On Wednesday, Giancarlo Stanton (.256 batting average in his past 10 games, with three doubles, three home runs, a walk and eight RBI) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
 First pitch is at 7:05 PM ET.

 Giancarlo Stanton Game Info & Props vs. the White Sox